qLuxor/Lab-temperature-monitor/README.md

 Hardware
 --------

-  - chip: ESP32
+  - Chip: ESP32
-  - temperature and humidity sensor: DHT22
+  - Temperature and humidity sensor: DHT22

 ESP32's pin 27 can be used for data acquisition.
 If you change it remember to modify `pinDHT22` in "Monitor.ino".